app.speqqle has all the functions you need for the analysis of your spectroscopic data!

 Experiments

-With app.speqqle can analyse data from almost every optical spectroscopy technique including:
+With app.speqqle you can analyse data from almost every optical spectroscopy technique including:

 Reflectivity